StrikzZ/mini-image-file-server/README.md

 ## Usage

 Besides using the built-in web interface to upload and manage files,
-you can also interact with the server programmatically — for example using `curl`.
+you can also interact with the server over CLI — for example using `curl`.

 ### Uploading a file via `curl`